-Poland offers many beautiful trails minus the hordes of tourists and the people are friendly and fun.
+Horseback riding in Poland offers many beautiful trails without the bother of tourists.
+The people are friendly and fun.
 Located in central Europe, it is surrounded by Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, Russia and the Baltic Sea.
-The country has been successful in the transformation from a communist state to a successful parliamentary democracy.
+The country has successful in transforming from a communist state to a parliamentary democracy.

 Although most of the region is lowland, the natural environment is amazing.
-From northern sun-kissed beaches to numerous lakes and primeval forests in the central plains and southern mountains, the country offers a diverse geographical experience.
-The temperature is temperate.
+In the north, horseback riding trails traverse from sun-kissed beaches to numerous lakes.
+Central plains paths include primeval forests.
+Southern mountains offers a diverse geographical experience.

 Horseback riding is a long-standing tradition.
 To this day, horses are regularly used in agriculture and in winter skijoring.
 Riding is a great way to experience the rural Polish lifestyle.
 All levels of riders can find a relaxing equestrian vacation.
 Tranquil lanes through the ancient forests lead you to peaceful villages.
 Experienced riders will appreciate gallops across lush meadows.
 Beginners can improve their riding skills with lessons.
 The horses are trustworthy warmbloods.